DavidTFG/HostelTactilCodeChallenge/README.md

 - Checks the board for a winning chain in horizontal, vertical, or diagonal directions, returning the winning char.

-The rest of private methods checks varios aspects of the game board.
+The rest of private methods checks various aspects of the game board.

 ### Board Model